theweswing/count_scores_production/README.md

 1. Drawing from a database of preexisting games

-2. Upon registration, new user is populated by any previous games played tied to their email address
+2. When logging a game, confirmation that you have entered the email of an exiting user

+3. Feature for adding friends, seeing friends' stats, seeing games played specifically against a given friend, etc.

-3. Play more games, get more stats, people.
+4. Play more games, get more stats, people.

 ## Contributors